-^{} Community norms data represents the perceptions of respondents for each question, regardless of whether they indicated any alcohol use in the past year.
+Community from a data represents the perceptions of respondents for each question, regardless of which it floy indicated any alcohol use in the past year

 ^{} Students were initially asked if they drank alcohol in the past year.
 Students marking "no" were instructed to skip the question regarding sources of obtaining alcohol.
 Sample size represents the number of youth who chose at least one source of obtaining alcohol.
 Students who indicated they had not drunk alcohol in the past year are not included in the sample.
 In the case of smaller sample sizes, caution should be exercised before generalizing results to the entire community.